Booval, Queensland: Transport

 Booval railway station provides access to regular Queensland Rail City network services to Brisbane, Ipswich and Rosewood via Ipswich.
 It was opened in 1876.

 Education

 Sacred Heart School is a Catholic primary (Prep-6) school for boys and girls at 25 Cothill Road.
 In 2018, the school had an enrolment of 538 students with 35 teachers (31 full-time equivalent) and 21 non-teaching staff (15 full-time equivalent).

+There are no government schools in Booval.
+The nearest government primary schools are Bundamba State School in neighbouring Bundamba to the east, Silkstone State School in neighbouring Silkstone to the south, and Ipwich East State School in neighbouring East Ipswich to the north-west.
+The nearest government secondary school is Bundamba State Secondary College in Bundamba.

 Amenities

 The Ipswich City Council operates a fortnightly mobile library service which visits Cole Street.

 All Saints' Anglican Church is at 144 Brisbane Road.